 What does a serum iron test check for?

 Serum iron is not a routine test.
 It’s usually ordered as a follow-up when a more common test reveals abnormal results.
-Such tests include complete blood count or hemoglobin test.
+Such tests include a complete blood count or hemoglobin test.

 Your doctor may also order a serum iron test if you’re showing symptoms of anemia.
 Abnormal iron tests could be a sign of iron deficiency or iron overload.

-Symptoms of abnormal iron levels
+Symptoms of abnormal Serum Iron levels

 Early symptoms of iron deficiency (anemia) include: